 I grew up in North Somerset and was educated at my local school, Nailsea Comprehensive.
-In 1982 I went to Brasenose College, Oxford and left with a degree in Geography in 1985.
-I was the first person in my family to stay on at school beyond the age of 16 and as a result I am passionately committed to ensuring all children receive the best possible education that can be provided.
-At Oxford I was also awarded two rowing Blues.
+In 1982 I went to Brasenose College, Oxford and left with a degree in Geography in 1985, and was also awarded two rowing Blues.
+I was the first person in my family to stay on at school beyond the age of 16 and as a result, I am passionately committed to ensuring all children receive the best possible education that can be provided.

 After University I worked for Bank of America for three years and then went to Harvard Business School where I received a Masters in Business Administration in 1990.
 I then had a business career in the United States and Britain working for McKinsey and Company and Credit Suisse and I also started my own small company offering financial advice for women.
 I moved with my family to Wiltshire in 2000 when I stopped paid work to bring up our (then) small children but remained actively involved in fundraising for local schools, theatres and hospitals.
 In 2007 I began working for George Osborne until May 2010 when I was elected as the Member of Parliament for the Devizes Constituency with a majority of more than 13,000 and more than 55 per cent of the vote.

 I am delighted and proud to have been re-elected in the 2015 and 2017 General Elections, with an increased majority each time.
 It is a huge privilege to represent this wonderful place in Westminster, and I will continue to fight hard for the whole Community I represent, regardless of whether you voted for me.
 My Number One priority is to raise the quality of life for people living and working in the Devizes Constituency and to support the Brexit negotiations to achieve the best possible outcome for us all.